Lrssn-blog/Style-guide/Git.md

 - max_line_length: The preffered value is 80
 - root: Set to true unless there are other editorconfigs in the repository.

-These may look different depending on the language but a example is included in this repository
+These may look different depending on the language but a example is included in [Templates](https://github.com/Lrssn-blog/Templates).
 ### .gitattributes
 ### .gitignore
 Ignored files are usually build artifacts and machine generated files that can be derived from your repository source or should otherwise not be committed.
 Some common examples are: